devashish234073/cloud-pc-templates-npm/README.md

 - Android/Termux (uses `termux-open` with fallback to `xdg-open`)

 ### Health Check System
-The Ollama Cloud login includes automatic health checking:
+The login commands include automatic health checking:
+- `ai login health` checks Hugging Face, Ollama Cloud, and Ollama Local proxy ports
-- Validates server is ready before completing login
+- Login commands validate the proxy server before completing login
-- Provides endpoint information for debugging
+- Endpoint information is printed for debugging
-- Includes detailed output from proxy process
+- Proxy process output is shown when a login command starts a service

 ### Intelligent Command Discovery
 The CLI provides helpful feedback when commands are incomplete: